How to Make a Banana Split

 The banana split was originally created by a 23 year old pharmacist called David Evans Strickler, in Latrobe Pennsylvania.
 He worked at the Tassel Pharmacy (back when they had soda fountains) and came up with the idea in 1904.

-How to make a banana split:
+How to make a banana split

 Place a scoop of vanilla, a scoop of chocolate and a scoop of strawberry ice cream in a dish (I like a long dish, but any kind of dessert dish will work).
+Peel a banana, slice in half, and place the banana halves on either side of the ice cream.

 Top each ice cream scoop with whipped cream (beat heavy cream with some vanilla and sugar), maraschino cherries, and chopped nuts.